wyattgf/crypto-algo-trader/journal.md

 Ideas to explore:

-1.Sell when above threshold, buy when below threshold, always update values regardless of buy/sell ability 2.Sell when above threshold, buy when below threshold, only update values when buy/sell possible 3.Buy when above threshold, sell when below threshold, always update values regardless of buy/sell possibility, this was found on accident
+1. Sell when above threshold, buy when below threshold, always update values regardless of buy/sell ability
+2. Sell when above threshold, buy when below threshold, only update values when buy/sell possible
+3. Buy when above threshold, sell when below threshold, always update values regardless of buy/sell possibility, this was found on accident
-4.Buy when above threshold, sell when below threshold, only update values when buy/sell possible, this definitely won't work
+4. Buy when above threshold, sell when below threshold, only update values when buy/sell possible, this definitely won't work

 1. Over all data: 607859.6312%, Over individual random days: didn't always do great, sometimes negative returns but small in magnitude